DavidVentura/blog/blog/raw/building-a-compiler/POST.md

 Keeping each complex type in an arena (a big array) also allows for:

-- References to be an index into the array (handle/descriptor), which saves 2 bytes when compared to using a pointer (on a 32bit platform).
+- References to be an index into the array (handle/descriptor), which saves 2 bytes when compared to using a pointer (on a 32bit platform)
+	- In turn, this allows `realloc`ing the entire array onto another base address, while keeping all references valid
 - Re-using the same objects over and over instead of freeing and re-allocating
 - The comparison operator for complex values to be reduced to comparing the indexes